spalger/rcloader/README.md

 ```

 ## Use
-This plugin was written to specifcally address this issue for a couple gulp plugins.
+This plugin was written to specifically address this issue for a couple of gulp plugins.

 ### within a gulp plugin
 ```js